jcfitzpatrick12/spectre/README.md

 ## Installation

 **Prerequisites:**
-Ensure you have [the docker engine](https://docs.docker.com/engine/install/ubuntu/) installed on your machine.
+- Ensure you have [the docker engine](https://docs.docker.com/engine/install/ubuntu/) installed on your machine.
 This is essential for building and running the container.
+- While the back-end is containerised entirely, it is still required to install any relevant third-party drivers on your host system.

 ...